emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts trigger the transfer of control to an interrupt handler associated with a hart.

+A hart can have up to 1024 interrupts, including the system interrupts.

 ### Interrupt priorities

 Interrupts have programable priorities, defined as small unsigned numbers, usually bytes.